n8n-io/n8n-docs/docs/doc2/modules.md

 ![](/_images/doc2/image-45-1024x355.png)

-There you will find the option "PURCHASE ORDER" with which you can switch PO matching on/off.
+There you will find the option "PURCHASE ORDER" with which you can switch PO matching on or off.

 ![](/_images/doc2/image-46.png)